adolliou/SPICE_alignment/README.md

 ## description :

-Alignement functions for Imagers, SPICE or EIS with imagers or synthetic rasters of imagers.
+Alignement functions for Imagers and SPICE with imagers or synthetic rasters of imagers.
+It is advised to use an imager with a Full Sun field of view as reference, where Limb fitting has been previously applied.
+Example of them include the L2 FITS files of the FSI 174 and 304 imagers.
 Co-align image using the Pearson's coefficient or the residus method.
-The alignement can be performed with both images:
+The alignement can in the following frames:

-- in helioprojective coordinates (Alignement)
+- in helioprojective coordinates.
-- in carrington coordinates
+- in carrington coordinates.
+You have to give the information to build a pixel grid in a carrington frame.
-- by slicing over the large FOV image pixels, complitely neglecting the headers
+- by slicing over the image pixels, complitely neglecting the headers

-The code also allows to create synthetic rasters of SPICE or EIS image, using a list of imager paths.
+The code can be used to create synthetic rasters of SPICE image, using a list of imager paths.

+**Warning** As of now, the code has not been thouroughly tested.
+Please verify your alignement with the plot_co_alignment method.

 ## installation
 either use pip install + git in your virtual environment :